 Will They Harm My Dog?

 Yes, graham crackers can negatively impact your dog if fed to them in excess.
-When dogs eat sugary treats, it can cause them to gain weight, and potentially cause them to have other long-lasting health problems, including diabetes.
+When dogs eat sugary treats, it can cause them to gain weight.
+It can also potentially cause them to have other long-lasting health problems, including diabetes.
 Here are some of the things that could happen to your pup if they do indulge more frequently than they should.

 Diabetes: This happens when your dog has higher amounts of sugar intake than they can comfortably get rid of through their digestive system.
-When a dog eats too much sugar over and over and gains weight, Diabetes kicks in and causes problems on many parts of their health.
+When a dog eats too much sugar over and over and gains weight, Diabetes kicks in.
+This can cause problems in many parts of their health.

 Obesity: This is fairly straightforward.
 Dogs that consume too much sugar over and over are going to gain weight and will start to get obese after a time.
 This will make it more difficult for them to move, and you’ll likely have to put your pup on a weight loss dog food.

 Dental Issues: Dogs can have dental issues as it is without added sugar in their diet.
-When you add sugar to their diet, it makes their teeth rot and decay even faster if they aren’t getting consistently cleaned.
+When you add sugar to their diet, it makes their teeth rot and decay even faster.
+Especially if they aren’t getting consistently cleaned.

 Digestive System: Because the digestive system of a dog is smaller, the strain can be harder on them, which can cause an overstain.
 This can cause lasting negative health impacts for your dog over the long haul.